bitmakerlabs/programming-101-js/README.md

-# Programming 101 - Day 2 - Javascript
+# Programming 101 - Javascript

-Day two of a weekend workshop at Bitmaker that introduces all of the concepts required to build a simple web application.
+A weekend workshop at Bitmaker that introduces all of the concepts required to build a simple web application.
 We will explore all the aspects involved in basic web development, namely HTML, Cascading Style Sheets (CSS) and an introduction to some basic JavaScript.

 ## Getting setup